rdavid/transcode/README.md

 * [License](#license)

 ## About
-Hi, I'm [David Rabkin](http://davi.drabk.in).
+Hi, I'm [David Rabkin](http://cv.rabkin.co.il).
 I created this tool to enhance [Don Melton](http://donmelton.com/)'s [Video Transcoding](https://github.com/donmelton/video_transcoding/).
 It applies Video Trascoding to each video file in a directory.

 ## Installation
 The tool is designed to work on macOS, GNU/Linux, Windows, Unix-like OS.
 It is packaged as a Gem and require Ruby version 2.6 or later.
-See «[Installing Ruby](https://www.ruby-lang.org/en/documentation/installation/)» if you don't have the proper version on your platform.
+See “[Installing Ruby](https://www.ruby-lang.org/en/documentation/installation/)” if you don't have the proper version on your platform.

 Use this command to install: